nachocaru/xaprb.com/content/blog/2011-12-06-an-opportunity-to-participate-in-mysql-research.md

 categories:
   - SQL
 ---
-I&#8217;m researching algorithms for automatic fault detection in MySQL (see [my previous post][1] for context).
+I'm researching algorithms for automatic fault detection in MySQL (see [my previous post][1] for context).
 I need real-world data samples to test the algorithm.
 Can you help by sending me a bit of data from your production server?

 The end goal is an open-source tool that will be a standard part of a typical MySQL installation.
-The problem I&#8217;m trying to solve for all MySQL users is this: something went wrong, what was it?
-Most of the time there&#8217;s no way to answer that; you have to set up a set of tools and hope you capture enough information to diagnose the problem next time.
-We need a tool that just runs all the time even when you don&#8217;t think anything is going to go wrong.
+The problem I'm trying to solve for all MySQL users is this: something went wrong, what was it?
+Most of the time there's no way to answer that; you have to set up a set of tools and hope you capture enough information to diagnose the problem next time.
+We need a tool that just runs all the time even when you don't think anything is going to go wrong.

 You can help build this tool.
 I need samples from a wide variety of healthy and sick servers, both heavily and lightly loaded.
 I need samples that are between a few hours and a week or so long.
 Here is a script that will gather what I need: